-The CBC shall determine the duration of a student's placement in DAEP.
+The duration of a student's placement in a DAEP shall be determined by the by the Campus Administrator.

 The duration of a student's placement shall be determined on a case-by-case basis.
 DAEP placement shall be correlated to the seriousness of the offense, the student's age and grade level, the frequency of misconduct, the student's attitude, and statutory requirements.